raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 ## (2) Primefaces HTML: Lengthens Development and Testing Time

-- Dataverse developer last summer laughing in frustration: *I'm just trying to make a checkbox!
+- Dataverse developer (PhD candidate) laughing in disbelief/frustration: *I'm just trying to make a checkbox!
 Look at this!*

 Main Points:
  1. Cannot Use Common Testing Tools